sahilverma-dev/sahil-verma/README.md

 - Customizable
 - Easy to Use

-## How to use this project as your own portoflio?
+## How to use this project as your own portfolio?

 Clone the project